 Research Experience for Undergraduates

-UPDATE: Due to the current public health situation, the department of Computer Science will not offer this nine-week summer undergraduate research program in 2020.
-Please find more information about this program below and we hope to see you apply next year!
+UPDATE: Due to the current public health situation, the department of Computer Science will offer this nine-week summer undergraduate research program in a virtual format in 2021.
+Please find more information about this program below and apply by December 31, 2020!

 Data-driven security is an emerging interdisciplinary field that applies data science and artificial intelligence to mitigate cyber-attacks and other security risks and threats.
 Undergraduate students will participate in summer research activities with faculty mentors from the computer science and mathematics disciplines.
 The students will work in interdisciplinary teams to explore important research questions and will also participate in other professional development activities that will prepare them for future careers in the computing fields.